CommerceBlock (CBT) Price Tops $0.0153 on Exchanges

-CommerceBlock (CURRENCY:CBT) traded flat against the dollar during the 24-hour period ending at 18:00 PM E.T. on February 15th.
-CommerceBlock has a total market capitalization of $2.67 million and $3,043.00 worth of CommerceBlock was traded on exchanges in the last day.
-During the last week, CommerceBlock has traded flat against the dollar.
-One CommerceBlock coin can now be bought for $0.0153 or 0.00000064 BTC on popular cryptocurrency exchanges.
+CommerceBlock (CURRENCY:CBT) traded flat against the US dollar during the 24-hour period ending at 19:00 PM E.T. on February 16th.
+One CommerceBlock coin can currently be purchased for $0.0153 or 0.00000064 BTC on popular cryptocurrency exchanges.
+CommerceBlock has a total market cap of $2.67 million and $3,043.00 worth of CommerceBlock was traded on exchanges in the last 24 hours.
+Over the last seven days, CommerceBlock has traded flat against the US dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.